benbotto/bus-drivers-arc/README.md

        - Learn how to use the tools, Read the User Manual for the tools, CONSULT WITH DR. KHAN on why he uses the tools if anything becomes unclear.
        - Learn Git and how to setup a repository with the existing code.
 * Study the existing code base and incrementally add features needed!

+## Code Structure
+* Each tool is contained into the Crash Analysis Toolbox
+     - Crash Analysis Toolbox.pyt - the python code that defines the tool box
+     - Crash Analysis Toolbox.Tool.pyt.xml - the xml file that contains the metadata + item descriptions of the toolbox.
+* Each tool is defined in their own <<toolname>>.pyt for the classes of the each tool, the <<toolname>>.xml for their metadata + item descriptions.
+Some of the tools have helper classes.

 ## Credits
 * **Project Sponsor**:  <br />